 Delicate rhythmic stimulation restores brain function

-Through these series of research results, it has been found that the restoration of brain metabolism balance leads to the disappearance of pain.
+These series of research results have shown that stopping overload or restoring BD leads to the disappearance of pain.
 The image above captures the phenomenon of chronic pain disappearing by psychotherapy using eye movement (EMDR).

 BFI is a manual medicine that approaches the workings of the brain through stimulation of the skin and joints.
-In addition, it has been reported that stimulating the secretion of brain hormones (melatonin, serotonin, oxytocin, etc.) leads to normalization of brain metabolism.
+Furthermore, it has been reported that stimulating the secretion of brain hormones (melatonin, serotonin, oxytocin, etc.) leads to the normalization of brain homeostasis (blenostasis).

 As shown above, Swedish research has proven that the act of touching the human body, that is, touch care, promotes the secretion of oxytosy and has a significant effect on pain and cognitive function.